odestry/adastra/packages/adastra-branding/README.md

 # adastra-branding

 Adastra ✨ branding is package used to maintain Adastra styling and color palette across all the packages especialy the CLI toolkits.
-Its an internal packages not intended for public distribution.
+Its an internal private package not intended for external distribution.

+## Installation

+Run the following command to install Adastra branding package:

 ```bash
 npm install adastra-branding